-The Board requires all students to present evidence of their having been immunized against the following diseases: varicella, diphtheria, pertussis (whooping cough), poliomyelitis, measles (rubeola), mumps, rubella, and tetanus in the manner and with immunizing agents approved by the department.
-Haemophilus influenza type "b" immunization is required for students under age five (5).
+In order to safeguard the school community from the spread of certain communicable diseases and in recognition that prevention is a means of combating the spread of disease, the Board requires all students to present evidence of their having been immunized against the following diseases: diphtheria, pertussis (whooping cough), poliomyelitis, measles (rubella), mumps, and tetanus.
+Pertussis immunization is not required for students who are seven years or older.
+Haemophilus influenza type "b" immunization is required for students under the age of five.

-Upon initial enrollment, an immunization status form shall be completed by the student's parent or guardian.
+Upon initial enrollment, an immunization status form, prescribed by the Montana Department of Health and Environmental Sciences, shall be completed by the student's parent or guardian.
 The certificate shall be made a part of the student's permanent record.

-A student who transfers into the District may photocopy immunization records in the possession of the school of origin.
+A pupil who transfers into the District from another district may photocopy immunization records in the possession of the school of origin.
 The District will accept the photocopy as evidence of immunization.
+The original records must be presented within thirty (30) days.

-Within thirty (30) days after a transferring student ceases attendance at the school of origin, the school shall retain a certified copy for the permanent record and send the original immunization records for the student to the school district to which the student transfers.
-Exemptions from one or more vaccines shall be granted for medical reasons upon certification by a physician indicating the specific nature and probable duration of the medical condition for not administering the vaccine(s).
+The Board may grant exemptions from one or more vaccines for medical reasons upon certification by a physician indicating the specific nature and probable duration of the medical condition for not administering the vaccine(s).
 Exemptions for religious reasons must be filed annually.
 The statement for an exemption shall be maintained as part of the student's immunization record.
-The permanent file of students with exemptions shall be marked for easy identification, should the Department of Public Health and Human Services order that exempted students be excluded from school temporarily when the risk of contracting or transmitting a disease exists.
-Exclusion shall not exceed thirty (30) calendar days.
+The permanent file of students with exemptions shall be marked for easy identification should the Department of Health order that exempted students be excluded from school temporarily when the risk of contracting or transmitting a disease exists.
+Exclusion shall not exceed 30 calendar days.

-The administrator may allow the commencement of attendance in school by a student who has not been immunized against each disease listed in § 20-5-403, MCA, if that student has received one or more doses of varicella, polio, measles (rubeola), mumps, rubella, diphtheria, pertussis, and tetanus vaccine, except that Haemophilus influenza type "b" vaccine is required only for children under 5 years of age.
+The Board of Trustees may allow the commencement of attendance in school by a student who has not been immunized against each disease listed in § 20-5-403, MCA, if that student has received one or more doses of polio, measles (rubella), mumps, diphtheria, pertussis, and tetanus vaccine, except that pertussis vaccine is not required for a person 7 years of age or older.

 The District shall exclude a student for noncompliance with the immunization laws and properly notify the parent or guardian.
-The local health department may seek an injunction requiring the parent to submit an immunization status form, take action to fully immunize the student, or file an exemption for personal or medical reasons.
+The local health department may seek an injunction requiring the parent to submit an immunization status form, take action to fully immunize the student or file an exemption for personal or medical reasons.

-Legal Reference: § 20-3-324(20), MCA Powers and duties
+Legal Reference: §□20-3-324(20), MCA Powers and Duties